pwlandoll/cs470-image-processing/README.md

 		* Required for statistical analysis
 		* To download, click [here](https://cran.r-project.org/mirrors.html) and select a mirror site.
 		* NOTE: Windows requires R to be added to the PATH; `C:\Program Files\R\R-X.X.X\bin\x64` for 64-bit systems, `C:\Program Files\R\R-X.X.X\bin\i386` for 32-bit.
+			* This requirement will be changed in the near future.
 2. **Get the Code:** Either clone the repository, or download the plugin folder.
 3. **Install Plugin Files:** From Fiji's `Plugins` menu, select `Install PlugIn...`, and select `Medical_Image_Processing.py`.
 Do the same for `pyper.py`.